How to have an amicable no-fault divorce in England & Wales (2024)

 Some argue that no-fault divorce diminishes the sense of accountability in marriage.
 Without the need to provide a fault, one or both people may feel less compelled to work on the relationship or address underlying issues.

-What is the difference between amicable and non amicable divorce?
+What is the difference between amicable and non-amicable divorce?

 A divorce is usually considered ‘amicable’ when two people can reach agreements on various aspects of their divorce without significant conflict.
 This often involves having good communication between both people and having a collaborative mindset towards their separation.
 Also, it usually means little to no legal intervention i.e. not involving solicitors or going through the courts.
-Whereas a non-amicable divorce is usually contested, filled with disagreement and disputes, and are often far more complex and costly.
+Whereas a non-amicable divorce is usually contested, filled with disagreement and disputes, and is often far more complex and costly.

 Do I need a solicitor for an amicable divorce?